Introduction

 groups in fall vs. winter, as well as a separate value for cranes and

 geese during the fall (which had a more restricted fall season).
-In
+Thus,

 # fall: cranes, geese